callnow

 3. Capital in the Beginning

-Enter the capital which existed initially in the report time or the remaining of the previous year as last year’s final balance is the current year’s initial capital.
+Enter the capital that existed initially at report time or the remaining of the previous year, as last year’s final balance is the current year’s initial capital.

 The owner’s additional contribution raises the capital and impacts the Statement of owner’s Equity.